-- July 6, 2017: A roadside bomb in the Sinai kills three policemen and wounds 10 others.
-There are no immediate claims of responsibility but security officials suspect ISIS.
-In response, the Egyptian government extends its national state of emergency for three months.
-Source: Reuters [261] - May 26, 2017:A group of masked gunmen attacks two buses and a truck carrying Coptic Christians to the monastery of St. Samuel the Confessor in the Minya province south of Cairo.
 The gunmen open fire with automatic weapons, killing at least 29 and wounding 25.
 ISIS claims responsibility.
+Sources:

+The gunmen open fire with automatic weapons, killing at least 29 and wounding 25.
+ISIS claims resp.
+CNN [196], Reuters [269], Al Jazeera [270]

-Sources: CNN [190], Reuters [262], Al Jazeera [263] - April 18, 2017: A group of gunmen attack a police checkpoint near St. Catherine's Monastery in southern Sinai, killing one police officer and wounding four others.
+- April 18, 2017:A group of gunmen attack a police checkpoint near St. Catherine's Monastery in southern Sinai, killing one police officer and wounding four others.

 The gunmen escape, though some are wounded in an ensuing firefight.
 ISIS claims responsibility.
-It is the first ISIS attack on a monastery.
-Sources: Reuters [191], Associated Press [264] - April 9, 2017: A bomb planted under a seat in the main sanctuary at St. George's Church in Tanta kills at least 25 and wounds 60 others.
+It is the first ISIS - attack on a monastery.
+Sources: Reuters [197], Associated Press [271]

-Also that morning, a suicide bomber explodes outside of St. Mark's Coptic Orthodox Cathedral in Alexandria, killing at least 11 and wounding 35.
+April 9, 2017:A bomb planted under a seat in the main sanctuary at St. George's Church in Tanta kills at least 25 and wounds 60 others. - Also that morning, a suicide bomber explodes outside of St. Mark's Coptic Orthodox Cathedral in Alexandria, killing at least 11 and wounding 35.
 Coptic leader Pope Tawadros II is inside the Alexandria church but is not wounded.
 ISIS's Amaq News claims an ISIS "security detachment" carried out the attacks.
 The combined death toll rises to 45 by the following day.
-Sources: Associated Press [49], CNN [265], Reuters [266], Associated Press [267]
+Sources: Associated Press [55], CNN [272], Reuters [273], Associated Press [274] - March 28, 2017:ISIS releases a video on the encrypted messaging service Telegram of two Egyptians being beheaded for sorcery.